takeaship/redasher-ja/README.md

 ```

 Another common workflow is working with an internal server
-to develop without disturbing production users and then
+to develop without disturbing production users and
-synchronize them.
+synchronize when you are done with the changes.

 For that you must define a new server: